Tarsiciosh/EssentialFeed/NOTES.md

 XCTAssertEqual(selectedImages,[image0])
 simulateTapOnFeedImage(at: 1)
 XCTAssertEqual(selectedImages,[image0, image1])
-- on ListViewController+TestHelpers:
+- in ListViewController+TestHelpers:
 - func simulateTapOnFeedImage(at row: Int) {
     let delegate = tableView.delegate
     let index = IndePath(row: row, section: feedImageSection) delegate?.tableView(tableView, didSelectRowAt: indexPath) }
-- back in the test
+- back in the test:
 - pass the selection closure to the makeSUT
 .. selection: @escaping (FeedImage) -> Void (give a default value)
-- forward the selection to the FeddUIComposer
+- forward the selection to the FeedUIComposer (also give a default value)
-- in FeedUIComposer
+- in FeedUIComposer:
 - add the selection handler to the feedComposedWith func TF
 - the question now it which component has the feed images?
 - in ListViewController:
-when tableView(didSelectRowAt) received, forward the message to the delegate let dl = cellController(at: indexPath)?.delegate dl?.tableView(tableView, didSelectRowAt: indexPath)
+- when tableView(didSelectRowAt) received, forward the message to the delegate let dl = cellController(at: indexPath)?.delegate
+dl?.tableView(tableView, didSelectRowAt: indexPath)
-- in ImageCellController:
+- in FeedImageCellController:
-- when receives this message (need to forward too): public func tableView(... didSelectedRow) {
+- when receives this message (need to forward too): public func tableView(... didSelectedRow.. ) {
     *
 }
-- In FeedImageCellController, add a method to the FeedImageCellControllerDelegate: func didSelectImage() but this force implementations to force selections!
+- In FeedImageCellController, add a method to the FeedImageCellControllerDelegate: func didSelectImage() but this force the protocol implementations to handle selection!
-- instead in FeedImageCellController pass a selection closure in the init mothod
+- instead in FeedImageCellController pass a selection closure (without param) in the init method
 - (add a sotored property)
 - now we can call the selection closure in * BF
 - in FeedViewAdapter:
 - ... selection: { [selection] in
     selection(model)
 }
-- pass a selection closure also in hte FeedViewController init (stored in a property also)
+- pass a selection closure also in the FeedViewAdapter init (stored in a property also)
 - in FeedUIComposer:
 - pass the selection to the FeedViewAdapter selection TS [notifies ...]